Ahmed-Al-Badri/HTML_assignments/hw4/code-review.md

     padding: 5px;
   }
 '''
-- As a note, their are better ways to display an image then just to display it as a block.
+- As a note, there are better ways to display an image than just to display it as a block.

 **Third Problem, it is not as big, however and if it is, four should do.
--This third problem is regarding the lack of information on the button, in which might be needed for poeple that use listing web elements to navigated through the web.
+-This third problem is regarding the lack of information on the button, which might be needed for people that use listing web elements to navigate through the web.

 Before fix
 '''html